Deformable Cluster Manipulation via Whole-Arm Policy Learning: EXPERIMENTS AND RESULTS

 \section{EXPERIMENTS AND RESULTS}

+\textbf{Experiment 1}: First, we establish quantitative non-RL baselines by executing hand-tuned, multi-step, inverse kinematics (IK) strategies in simulation.
+The results are shown in Table \ref{tab:ablation_study}, rows (a)-(b).
+In the first case (Guided IK - Lift), we drive the end-effector to a location just above the power line mid-point (where the occlusion is maximum, on average), and then lift the arm up, to push the branches away.
+In the next case (Guided IK - Sweep), the arm first aligns the gripper to the axis connecting the robot base and tree trunk, then executes a sweeping motion to the left, if power line is on the left of the robot, or to the right otherwise, clearing branches on the way.

+As a second baseline, in Table \ref{tab:ablation_study}: (c), we leverage a GNN model \cite {kim2024towards}, where nodes represent branch fork positions and edges denote parent–child cylindrical links.
+However, unlike their graph-to-graph contact policy, which requires a predefined target deformation state (unknown in our context), we feed all node, edge, and global attributes to an RL policy, using only the representation component of the graph.

-\textbf{Experiment 1}: First, we perform a simulation ablation study to justify our feature choices with the setup from Section \ref{sec:simulation_experimental_setting}.
+\textbf{Experiment 2}: \ Second, we perform a simulation feature ablation study, with RL policies, to justify our choices.
 For each combination, we train independent policies by injecting varying levels of Gaussian Noise $\mathcal{N}(0, \sigma^2)$ into the point clouds with the $3\sigma$ rule, i.e., $\sigma = d_{\text{max}}/3$, $d_{\text{max}}$ being the maximum deviation representative of the camera depth inaccuracy.
-The ablation results are shown in Fig. \ref {fig:07_basic_ablation} and Table \ref{tab:ablation_study}.
+The feature ablation results are shown in Fig. \ref {fig:07_basic_ablation} and Table \ref{tab:ablation_study}: (d)-(h).
 The box plot data points are policies constructed with $d_{\text{max}}$ levels ranging from $0.005$ to $0.04$, displaying the distribution of test rewards and success rates on a single unseen test set.
-On the other hand, each row in Table \ref{tab:ablation_study} is an individual policy tested on multiple test sets, listing a variety of additional evaluation metrics, with rows (a)-(e) showing the results applying a median noise $d_{\text{max}}=0.02$, representative of the ablation study.
-By contrast, row (f) shows our best model with a lower $d_{\text{max}}=0.005$, the depth inaccuracy of the D405 camera used for real experiments.
+On the other hand, each row in Table \ref{tab:ablation_study} is an individual policy tested on multiple test sets, listing a variety of additional evaluation metrics, with rows (e)-(j) showing the results applying a median noise $d_{\text{max}}=0.02$, representative of the ablation study.
+By contrast, row (k) shows our best model with a lower $d_{\text{max}}=0.005$, the depth inaccuracy of the D405 camera used for real tests.